 Drive the robot by sending a message containing the angular velocity and the desired linear velocity using the ROS publisher.

-while rate.TotalElapsedTime < 30 % Get laser scan data laserScan = receive(laserSub); ranges = double(laserScan.Ranges); angles = double(laserScan.readScanAngles); % Call VFH object to computer steering direction steerDir = vfh(ranges, angles, targetDir); % Calculate velocities if ~isnan(steerDir) % If steering direction is valid desiredV = 0.2; w = exampleHelperComputeAngularVelocity(steerDir, 1); else % Stop and search for valid direction desiredV = 0.0; w = 0.5; end % Assign and send velocity commands velMsg.Linear.X = desiredV; velMsg.Angular.Z = w; velPub.send(velMsg); end
+while rate.TotalElapsedTime < 30 % Get laser scan data laserScan = receive(laserSub); ranges = double(laserScan.Ranges); angles = double(laserScan.readScanAngles); % Create a lidarScan object from the ranges and angles scan = lidarScan(ranges,angles); % Call VFH object to computer steering direction steerDir = vfh(scan, targetDir); % Calculate velocities if ~isnan(steerDir) % If steering direction is valid desiredV = 0.2; w = exampleHelperComputeAngularVelocity(steerDir, 1); else % Stop and search for valid direction desiredV = 0.0; w = 0.5; end % Assign and send velocity commands velMsg.Linear.X = desiredV; velMsg.Angular.Z = w; velPub.send(velMsg); end

 Disconnect from the ROS network